Table of Contents

 Strengthening the financial system

 The financial system plays a vital role in allocating capital efficiently.
 Sound financial markets ensure that capital flows where it is most productive.
-Improving institutions, introducing good governance, and investor protection is one solution to strengthen financial markets.
+Improving institutions, introducing good governance, and investor protection are some solutions to strengthen financial markets.

 Financial market deepening is another significant undertaking.
 Financial literacy increases people’s access to financial services, which leads to higher rates of private savings.
 That has an impact on increasing liquidity and providing more investment and growth opportunities.